zbryikt/template/README.md

    you need to have a gh-pages branch at first.
  * README.md - a dummy readme. edit it as necessary.
  * src/ - template style source code folder.
-   * src/ls/ - livescript code, built to static/js/
+   * src/ls/ - LiveScript code, built to static/js/
-   * src/pug/ - pug code, built to static/
+   * src/pug/ - Pug code, built to static/
-   * src/styl/ - stylus code, built to static/css/
+   * src/styl/ - Stylus code, built to static/css/
  * static/ - generated files or other assets.
  * locales/ - i18n translation files based on `i18next`.